Rabbi Ammi: Biography

 His native country is not named, but it is generally assumed to be Babylonia.
 It seems probable that the lifelong friendship existing between R. Ammi and R. Assi had its origin in ties of blood.
 R. Assi is identical with R. Assi (Jose) b.
 Nathan, and R. Ammi's full name, as given by himself, is Ammi ben Nathan; both of them, moreover, were of priestly descent; so that they seem to have been the sons of the same father.
 As R. Assi was a native Babylonian, there is reason for assuming R. Ammi's Babylonian origin.

-In his early age Ammi attended the college at Caesarea, presided over by R. Hoshaiah Rabbah.
+In his youth, Ammi attended the college at Caesarea, presided over by R. Hoshaiah Rabbah.
 Later he went to Tiberias and became the disciple of R. Johanan, at whose death he voluntarily observed the ritual period of mourning prescribed on the death of nearest relatives only.
 When he once heard that his Babylonian contemporary, Rav Nachman, had expressed himself disrespectfully of a misapplied opinion of R. Johanan, he indignantly exclaimed, "Does Nahman think that because he is the son-in-law of the exilarch, he may speak disparagingly of R. Johanan's opinions?"
 In Tiberias he became the center of a large circle of learned friends, among whom were R. Abbahu, R. Ḥanina (Ḥinena) b.
 Pappi, R. Isaac, and R. Samuel ben Nahmani, but the closest and most enduring friendship existed between him and R. Hiyya bar Abba and R. Assi, both of whom were Babylonian immigrants.